dilnazanlid/MicrocontrollersLab1/README.md

 4. Photoresistors

 > Photoresistors are a light-controlled variable resistors.
 It's resistance decrease when light intensity on the photoresistor is increased.
-In the task, we have photoresistor and LED on one board, so that when the light is increased, the LED's brightness desrease, and vice-versa.
+In the task, we have photoresistor and LED on one board, so that when the light is increased, the LED's brightness decrease, and vice-versa.

 5. Motion Sensor